All Appropriate Inquiries

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 "All Appropriate Inquiries," or AAI, is a process of evaluating a property's environmental conditions and assessing the likelihood of any contamination.
 Every Phase I assessment conducted with EPA Brownfields Assessment Grant funds must be conducted in compliance with the All Appropriate Inquiries Final Rule at 40 CFR Part 312.
-The All Appropriate Inquiries Final Rule provides that the ASTM E1527-05 standard is consistent with the requirements of the final rule and may be used to comply with the provisions of the rule.
+The All Appropriate Inquiries Final Rule provides that the ASTM E1527-05 and E1527-13 standards are consistent with the requirements of the final rule and may be used to comply with the provisions of the rule.

 - General Guidelines on All Appropriate Inquiries

 - Fact Sheet on EPA Brownfields Grants, CERCLA Liability, and All Appropriate Inquiries, April 2009 (PDF) (3 pp, 191K)

 - All Appropriate Inquiries Fact Sheet, April 2003 (PDF) (2 pp, 54K)